 CVE-2026-8975

-Multiple memory safety vulnerabilities exist in Mozilla Firefox ESR 115 that could allow for arbitrary code execution.
+Multiple memory safety vulnerabilities exist in Mozilla Firefox ESR 115 and related products, potentially allowing for arbitrary code execution if exploited by a malicious actor.

 Executive summary